merytouceda/urban_greenspaces_aridcities/README.md

+NOTE: This repository is under construction

-# Soil metagenomics of urban greenspaces in arid cities
+# Soil metagenomics of urban greenspaces in an arid city
 Repository for the publication: "Differences in the genomic potential of soil bacterial and phage communities between urban greenspaces and natural arid soils".